ibpdas/ValueLine/README.md

 This creates a familiar tension - quick wins now versus strong foundations for later.

-### Why it matter
+### Why it matters

-When value flows are not understood, organisations:
+When value flows are unclear, organisations struggle to focus efforts where it matters most.
+This leads to:

-- waste effort
+- wasted effort
+- investments that do not address root causes
-- misread progress
+- incorrect assumptions about progress
-- lose opportunities for collaboration
+- missed chances to collaborate
-- miss chances for real impact
+- limited or delayed impact

-A clearer view of the value journey helps leaders prioritise well, direct investment, and reduce wasted energy across the system.

 ### How ValueLine helps

-ValueLine addresses these issues by breaking the journey into three causal levels.
+**ValueLine** addresses these issues by breaking the journey into three causal levels.
 Each level moves at a different pace and is influenced by different actors.

 - **Level 1: Conditions data teams co-design and shape**